divyansh3690/Hospital_project/README.md

-# Hospital_management_app
+# Health Connect
 This is a backend application for hospital management system made with the help of FastAPI, SQLite3 and OAuth 2.0

 ## OVERVIEW:
-Go to https://hospital-management-app.onrender.com for backend overview.Wait for 10 seconds give it time to load.
-Keep in mind that this is just backend part of the application .
-Thus, you will need to run it on OpenAPI or Postman.
+**HealthConnect** is an advanced hospital backend application that streamlines medical operations and patient care.
+It features three APIs for Patients, Doctors, and Authentication, ensuring secure data access. _OAuth 2.0_ with JWT tokens enhances user authentication and authorization.
+The _sqlite3_ backend ensures scalable data storage. _FastAPI-Mail_ automates appointment confirmations via email._ Razorpay _integration enables smooth online payments.
+The project prioritizes data security through encryption and regular audits.

 ## Working of the Application:
-This is a backend of hospital management system.
-This project works like the real world hospital management system where once the patient is admited,their details are filled by the admin.Once a doctor is assigned to the patient we can also see patient details along wiht the doctor assigned.Patients and Doctors have a many to mant relationship which helps us assign different patients to a single doctor and vice versa.\
+This project works like the real world hospital management system where once the patient comes in to book an appointment.Once he/she enters there information they recieve an automated confirmation via Email.Alongwith this, they can do hasle free payment via RazorPay as the project has payment integration.Once a doctor is assigned to the patient we can also see patient details along with the doctor assigned.Patients and Doctors have a many to mant relationship which helps us assign different patients to a single doctor and vice versa.\
-\
-Sidenote- Admin authentication is done by OAuth 2.0 .

 ## Installation